The Hot Pink Paper Campaign

 Community Organizer Consultations

-We are nearing the end of this stage after holding four different Dialogue Cafes in which we listened to community organizers and activists that are leaders on topics like safety, housing, prosperity & income, civic participation, and movement & mobility.
+We held four different Dialogue Cafes in which we listened to community organizers and activists that are leaders on topics like safety, housing, prosperity & income, civic participation, and movement & mobility.

 These virtual presentations followed by discussions with community members allowed us to further understand the lived experiences and ideas of the variety of folks from equity-deserving genders.

 We also sent out a comprehensive community survey to over 300 diverse participants to better understand what equity-deserving genders' priority issues are in this upcoming municipal election.
 Our outreach during this stage included boothing at community hubs like South Vancouver Family Center and Britannia Community Centre's Intercultural Market to connect directly with community members.
 Our HPPC survey closed at the end of May.

 We are currently analyzing the data gathered by our community survey as well as the feedback we received holding our Dialogue Cafes.